Lawyers say indictment of 3 on charges they bypassed state purchasing laws based on 'mischaracterization'

 Don Cazayoux and Lane Ewing represent Beard, John McLindon represents Richard and Walt Green represents Hewitt.

-BREC Commission Treasurer Dwayne Rogers said the suspect deal involved turning over capital improvements to Sustainability Partners.
+BREC Commission Treasurer Dwayne Rogers said in an interview with WBRZ on Thursday that the suspect deal involved turning over capital improvements to Sustainability Partners.
 The attorney general's office said the state Bond Commission should have been involved and the work should have been put out for bids.

 "I knew it just didn't seem right to me," Rogers said.
+"From a BREC standpoint, it was allowing BREC to get some deferred maintenance or improvements done without having to make an initial investment."

 Perhaps more importantly, investigators say they found the cost of the infrastructure Sustainability Partners was providing was far more expensive than it should have been, directly impacting taxpayers.